-Edinburgh might be a historic capital with ancient castles, churches and cobbled streets, but it is also acosmopolitan city.
-It’s bursting with designer boutiques, high street brands, shopping malls and charming souvenir stores.
-There are stylish independent stores in Grassmarket, handmade crafts and local produce at Stockbridge Market.
+Edinburgh might be a historic capital with ancient castles, churches and cobbled streets, but it is also a cosmopolitan city.
+Shopping in Edinburgh, you’ll find designer boutiques, high street brands, shopping malls and charming souvenir stores.
+There are stylish independent stores in Grassmarket, handmade crafts and local produce at the weekly markets.
 After that, visit hundreds of fashion shops, restaurants and cafes at large Edinburgh shopping centres including The Gyle and Ocean Terminal.

 You’ll find many shops a short walk from our central hotel in Edinburgh, so you won’t be carrying your bags far.